FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_IFS/_index.md

 - Transfer CFT can read and write IFS files in these three formats: ASCII, EBCDIC, or BINARY.
     When using the ASCII or EBCDIC formats, the data translation for a Transfer CFT transfer, if necessary, is managed by the Transfer CFT translation tables (CFTXLATE).
 - When Transfer CFT receives an IFS file, the CCSID for the file is set by default.
-This identifier is set to the Transfer CFT job CCSID value.
+This identifier is set to the Transfer CFT Transfer CFT IBM i job CCSID value.
 - The CFTRECV (or RECV) command FCODE=ASCII parameter creates an ASCII file with an associated CCSID code value of 819 (ISO 8859-1 common use default Internet code).

 ### IFS file rights and authorizations

-In an environment, files are subject to two types of control, data authorities and object authorities.
+In an Transfer CFT IBM i environment, files are subject to two types of control, data authorities and object authorities.

 By default the Transfer CFT users and other general users are given the following:

-- The RWX options for authority
+- The RWX options for data authority
-- The OBJMGT, OBJEXIST, OBJALTER and OBJREF options for authority
+- The OBJMGT, OBJEXIST, OBJALTER and OBJREF options for object authority

 The minimum IFS data authorities required to perform transfers with any user are: